apilaravue/apilaravue/README.md

 If you are not familiar with Laravel, you should check their documentation at https://nodejs.org/api/http.html you can also check the example at https://nodejs.org/api/synopsis.html Or quick start with W3schools at https://www.w3schools.com/nodejs/nodejs_http.asp

+## Contributing

+Thank you for considering contributing to the ApiLaraVue framework.

+## Security Vulnerabilities

+If you discover a security vulnerability within ApiLaraVue, please send an e-mail to Kamga Simo Junior at kamgasimojunior@gmail.com.
+All security vulnerabilities will be promptly addressed.

+## License

+The ApiLaraVue framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).